JaredCorduan/JaredCorduan.github.io/Ideas.md

-* The completeness theorem (not incompleteness)
+* the completeness theorem
 * eudoxus reals
 * eudoxus and ratios
 * failure, capacity to be alone
-* perception of reality is not reality
 * games where variance matters
-* fantasty and science fiction magazine reviews?
-* pigeon hole and induction
-* jedi mind trick, semantics, structures of sci revolution
+* CEK machines, Lisp
+* patches